pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 ![Screenshot](screenshot-w240-darker-bg.png#img-center)

-We'll develop the game in stages, showing how knowledge of Scratch helps with understanding how things work in Python.
+We’ll develop the game in stages, showing how knowledge of Scratch helps with understanding how things work in Python.

 ---

 ## Add a _Sprite_ for the player's bowl

-We'll start with the Bowl which the player controls.
+We’ll start with the Bowl which the player controls.
 Just like in Scratch, we add a _Sprite_.

 {{< learner-task >}}